When you can't speak...

 Choose the right material: Stainless steel WaterWear Bracelets® for all-around wear in water and more rugged conditions.
 Gold and silver WaterWear Bracelets® for moderate conditions where corrosive chemicals are not present.
 And, fashion beaded bracelets for when special high fashion styling is desired—and where WaterWear Bracelets® are not required.

-Choose memory impaired when your loved ones require our exclusive "unremovable" ALZ-Design to prevent unwanted removal.
-See ALZ
+Choose memory impaired or Autism when your loved ones require our exclusive "unremovable" ALZ or AUT Design Clasp to prevent unwanted removal that requires 2-hands to open.
+See ALZ or Autism

 Choose limited budget bracelets when cost is the overriding factor due to fixed income, but you still want high quality.
 See Budget Sets